 Because chaga mushroom grows only on birch trees and looks like a black cracked mass in appearance, in Russia it is often referred to as "Black birch mushroom".
 Chaga mushroom is a polypore, a fungus that has pores instead of gills.
 Chaga is a fungal parasite which draws its nutrients out of living birch trees, rather than from the ground.
 And a birch tree is famous in Russia as one of the most curative trees.
 Virtually every part of a birch tree contains healing substances and is aplied in folk medicine as well as in official medicine for healing purposes.
 These parts are: juice, leaves, buds, wood, bark.
 And the fact that chaga mushroom has so much health benefits is mostly attributed to its host.

-In ancient Slavic language chaga was called "Gaga", so this might be the reason for its current name.
+In ancient Slavic language chaga was called "Gaga" which meant "a lip", so this might be the reason for its current name.
 This is a mushroom that commonly grows in northern regions on birch, alder and beech trees.
-However for medicinal purposes only birch chaga can be used.
-Using chaga grown on other trees or using fake chaga-like mushrooms might be harmful or even dangerous to human health.
-So this is very important to be able to correctly identify the real chaga before consuming it.
+However for medicinal purpose can be used only birch chaga.

 Chaga's purifying and healing properties have been known in Russia since 16th century.
-Nowadays many people in Siberia brew and drink a tea with Chaga instead of black tea or coffee.
-Russian scientists have noticed that in areas where people regularly drink chaga tea, the rate of cancerous diseases among folk is much lower than in other places and ailments connected with stomach are not present at all.
-Many people in Siberia who drink chaga daily, usually live very long, some even over 100 years.
+Nowadays many people in Siberia still brew and drink Chaga mushroom tea instead of usual black tea or coffee.
+It's been noticed that in areas where people regularly drink chaga tea, the rate of cancerous diseases among local folk is much lower than in neighbouring regions.
+Stomach problems among local population are almost unheard of.
+Many people who drink chaga tea or chaga extract regularly, usually live very long, some even over 100 years.